stewartsoda/receiver_gauge/README.md

 - A large, 320x480 TFT display using an ILI9488 LCD controller
 - Touchscreen support
 - Multiple display modes:
-    - Display of critical engine information via realtime meters
+    - Display of critical engine information via realtime dials/meters
     - Realtime graphing of engine parameters for tuning
 - A serial interface to a Speeduino ECU
 - An SD datalogger